Skip to Main Content

 84% of those aware of GivingTuesday report that the movement inspired them to give more.

-Takeaway: Brand awareness of GivingTuesday is growing, and so is participation.
-Since donors report being motivated to give more, that means the number of people being inspired to be more generous grows every year.
+Takeaway: Brand awareness of GivingTuesday is growing.
+Since donors report being motivated to give more, the number of people being inspired to be more generous grows every year.
 Capitalize on those feelings of goodwill by making sure you have a donor retention plan for GivingTuesday donors.
 A good retention strategy can keep those generous donors engaged with your organization year-round.

 Takeaway: People are talking about GivingTuesday online.
 Use your social media channels to connect with donors who are actively engaged in supporting nonprofits that day.
 Add the #GivingTuesday hashtag to your posts, appeals, and updates to boost your visibility and gain some exposure on social media.